Fatima-RM/Bibble-Intruder-Detector/README.md

 ### Sensor Configuration

-- **Ultrasonic Sensors (3x HC-SR04):** Positioned at the front, left, and right for real-time distance measurement and obstacle avoidance.
+- **Ultrasonic Sensors (3x HC-SR04):** Positioned at the left, front, and right for real-time distance measurement and obstacle avoidance.
 - **Infrared (IR) Sensors (2x):** Installed at the front for close-range object detection.
-- **PIR Motion Sensors (4x):** Cover all sides (front, left, right, rear) for 360° human motion detection.
+- **PIR Motion Sensors (2x):** Left and right for human motion detection (expandable to 4 for all-side coverage).

 ### Actuation and Power